The Saturdays

-The Saturdays are an English-Irish girl group based in London, England.
-The group formed during the summer of 2007 and has been on hiatus since 2014.
-The lineup consists of Frankie Bridge, Una Healy, Rochelle Humes, Mollie King, and Vanessa White.
+The Saturdays were an English-Irish girl group based in London, England.
+The group formed during the summer of 2007 and separated in 2014.
+The lineup consisted of Frankie Bridge, Una Healy, Rochelle Humes, Mollie King, and Vanessa White.
 They were formed through Fascination Records, a sub-division of Polydor Records, which gave them an instant record deal with the label.
 As soon as the contract was finalized, the Saturdays went on tour with Girls Aloud during their Tangled Up Tour.
 The group's music style is pop, but throughout their career, their management has experimented with dance-pop and electropop.
 Songwriters and producers Ina Wroldsen, Steve Mac, Camille Purcell, and Quiz & Larossi have helped create their music.

 In July 2008, The Saturdays released their debut single and first Top Ten hit, "If This Is Love".
 Their debut album, Chasing Lights, released the same year, charted at number nine on the UK Albums Chart; it was certified platinum by the BPI and produced three more top ten singles: "Up", "Issues", and "Just Can't Get Enough".
 "Work" was also released from the album.
 The group's first concert tour, The Work Tour, took place in 2009.
 The group's second album, Wordshaker, produced the Top Ten hits "Forever Is Over" and "Ego".
 In 2010, the Saturdays released a mini album, Headlines!, which contained the top 10 hits "Missing You" and "Higher", the latter of which featured guest vocals from Flo Rida.
 The mini-album was supported by the group's second concert tour, The Headlines Tour.
 Their third album, On Your Radar, was released in 2011 and resulted in two top 10 singles: "Notorious" and "All Fired Up".

 In 2011, the group tackled its first arena tour, All Fired Up!
 Live, in support of their third album, "On Your Radar".
 Their fourth album, "Living for the Weekend", was released in 2013.
 The album's first single, "30 Days", charted at number seven on the UK Singles Chart.
 The follow-up single, "What About Us", became the Saturdays' first UK number-one single, selling 114,000 copies in the first week of release.
 Although "Gentleman" followed as the next single, it was "Disco Love" that entered the UK charts at number five, becoming their thirteenth Top Ten hit.
 The album debuted at number ten on 20 October 2013 becoming their fourth top 10 album.
 The Saturdays released their first greatest hits album, Finest Selection: The Greatest Hits, on 11 August 2014.
 It was preceded by a single, "What Are You Waiting For?", which was available to download on 9 August 2014.
 The Saturdays embarked on their Greatest Hits Live! tour in September 2014.
 The Saturdays have sold over five million records in the UK and Ireland.